Open-DataFlow/Open-COT-Data/README.md

 ## 📌 ToDo

-- Coming soon: dataset and models
+- Coming soon: More COT Data and MMCOT Data.

 ## 👀 About Open COT Data
 COT Data enhances your model reasoning by directly finetuning them!